Curriculum

 Master of Science in Transportation Management

 Students take ten courses (30 units): six required courses, two electives, and two courses for the culminating experience, which is an independent policy evaluation capstone project.
-More details on program requirements are in the SJSU catalog entry for the MSTM program.
+More details on program requirements and course descriptions are in the SJSU catalog for the MSTM program.

 Core courses